namhyung/uftrace/INSTALL.md

       --mandir=<DIR>        set manual doc install dir as <DIR>  (default: ${prefix}/share/man) --objdir=<DIR>        set build dir as <DIR>               (default: ${PWD}) --sysconfdir=<DIR>    override the etc dir as <DIR>

       --with-elfutils=<DIR> search for elfutils in <DIR>/include and <DIR>/lib

+      --without-libelf      build without libelf (and libdw)     (even if found on the system) --without-libdw       build without libdw                  (even if found on the system) --without-libstdc++   build without libstdc++              (even if found on the system) --without-libpython   build without libpython2.7           (even if found on the system) --without-libncurses  build without libncursesw            (even if found on the system)

       -p                    preserve old setting